groceries

 - Kong's Oriental Supermarket (425 William St, Northbridge)

 The place to stock up on your nongshim shin ramyun instant noodle, can't beat the price.
 It also has a good variety of asian food.
-It's located more towards the North of Northbridge, which is the quieter end.
+It's located more towards the North of Northbridge, the quieter end.

 - Lucky Import & Export (112 Brisbane St, Perth)